Rohm Theatre Kyoto

-ROHM Theatre Kyoto, originally known as Kyoto Kaikan, is a concert hall and performance venue located in Kyoto, Japan.
+Rohm Theatre Kyoto, officially known as Kyoto Kaikan, is a concert hall and performance venue located in Kyoto, Japan.
 The main hall was first opened in 1960 and seated 2,005 patrons.
 The facility closed in 2012 and was redeveloped over a four-year period, reopening in January 2016.
 As well as the main concert hall, the facility also has two additional performance spaces seating 700 and 200 guests.

-Kyoto-based ROHM semiconductor saved the landmark post-modernist building from possible demolition by granting ¥5.25 billion towards the cost of refurbishment.
-In recognition of this contribution, ROHM received naming rights to the building.
+Kyoto-based Rohm semiconductor saved the landmark post-modernist building from possible demolition by granting ¥5.25 billion towards the cost of refurbishment.
+In recognition of this contribution, Rohm received naming rights to the building.